MAZterXP/testwolf/README.md

 ```
 3. Apogee version 1.4/1.4g's .WL6 data files are _NOT_ compatible with WOLF3DCM.EXE; use WOLF3DRM.EXE instead.
 However, the data files are identical between both Apogee 1.4 and 1.4g.
 The main reason for keeping the Apogee version is for its "Read This" feature, which is missing in the commercial versions and is potentially useful in other mods.
 (Since version 1.20, I have opted to replace the publisher logo in the sign-on screen with the id logo, for all Wolf3D builds.)

 4. __Note on savegames__: Savegames are only compatible between the final commercial (Activision) version of each game (Wolf3D or SoD) and its wolfdosmpu-enhanced counterpart.
 This is simply because the open-source Wolf3D codebase was last used to build these two versions.
 Note that savegames are also incompatible between these final commercial versions and their Apogee, GT and FormGen predecessor versions, because id didn't care (most of their games have been like this).
-Supporting savegame compatibility for the demo SoD and shareware/registered Wolf3D builds of wolfdosmpu will require extensive backporting of community changes, e.g., from the [url=https://bitbucket.org/gamesrc-ver-recreation/wolf3d/"]game source recreation project[/url].
+Supporting savegame compatibility for the demo SoD and shareware/registered Wolf3D builds of wolfdosmpu will require extensive backporting of community changes, e.g., from the [Wolf3D game source recreation project](https://bitbucket.org/gamesrc-ver-recreation/wolf3d/).
 Maybe in the future -- I also don't want to clutter the code too much.

 Bring "M" on!